 The Planned Development (PD) zone within the Development Title offers developers the opportunity to create a site layout that meets the general goals of the County, while allowing more flexibility with regards to individual standards.
-The Planned Unit Development (PUD) permit is optional for parcels carrying any General Plan designation, except the Commercial Recreation General Plan designation.
+The Planned Unit Development (PUD) permit is optional for parcels carrying any General Plan designation, except the

+Commercial Recreation General Plan designation.
 A PD zone may be applied to parcels containing less than four contiguous acres, provided the applicant can show that a PD zone meets the standards in the PUD zone.

 PUD applications are filed with the Development Services Director and require two separate applications, including a Phase I and a Phase II Application, unless the Director of Community Development determines that only one application, a Phase II Application, is required.
 If the Director authorizes the filing of only a Phase II Application, the application will have all relevant information required for both the Phase I and Phase II Applications.
 Within one year from the date of approval of a Phase I Application by the Board of Supervisors, the applicant is required to submit a Phase II Application.
-Within three years from the date of approval of a Phase II Application, the application by the Board of a Phase II Application, the applicant is required to begin construction.
+Within three years from the date of approval of a Phase II Application, the applicant is required to begin construction.
 If the Planning Commission recommends approval of the Phase I Application, the Board of Supervisors holds a public hearing to consider the Commission's recommendation.
-However, if the Planning Commission denies the Phase I Application, or a Phase II Application are determined by the following.
+However, if the Planning Commission denies the Phase I Application, the decision is final unless appealed to the Board of Supervisors.
+The approval findings for Phase I Application, or a Phase II Application are determined by the following.